 Seven residents complete Mayo Clinic's PM&R Residency each year.

 The Mayo Clinic PM&R Residency is committed to following the guiding principles as put forth by the ACGME Outcome Project.
 Residents should expect to be evaluated for progress toward achieving competency in these areas:

 - Patient care

 - System-based practice

-You will meet periodically with various faculty members, administrators and the program director to discuss your career goals.
-Graduates of the Mayo PM&R Residency Program are typically very competitive for entering fellowships or the job market.
+You meet periodically with various faculty members, administrators and the program director to discuss your career goals.
+Graduates of the Mayo Clinic PM&R Residency are typically very competitive for entering fellowships or the job market.

-- Didactic learning through Mayo Graduate School - statistics, epidemiology, research ethics, clinical research design, animal research experimental surgery and methodology, clinical trial design, computer methods, questionnaire and survey research design.
+- Didactic learning through Mayo Graduate School (statistics, epidemiology, research ethics, clinical research design, animal research experimental surgery and methodology, clinical trial design, computer methods, and questionnaire and survey research design).

-Those eligible are physicians with training in PM&R, neurology, orthopedics, anesthesiology, geriatrics, psychiatry or related specialties and Ph.D.s or those with equivalent training in rehabilitation-related fields, such as biomechanical engineering, psychology, speech pathology, physical and occupational therapy and social work.
+Those eligible are physicians with training in PM&R, neurology, orthopedics, anesthesiology, geriatrics, psychiatry or related specialties, as well as Ph.D.s or those with equivalent training in rehabilitation-related fields, such as biomechanical engineering, psychology, speech pathology, physical and occupational therapy, and social work.

 If you would like to pursue an advanced degree (M.S. or Ph.D.) in the biomedical sciences, Mayo Clinic has a number of programs available that can be customized to your career needs.

 PM&R residents are encouraged to submit their research work for presentation at national meetings.
-If accepted, the department will pay the costs for attendance at those meetings.
-In addition, each resident is offered one trip to attend a meeting of their choice as an educational and networking opportunity.
+If accepted, the department pays the costs for attendance at those meetings.
+In addition, each resident is offered one trip to attend a meeting of his or her choice as an educational and networking opportunity.